|

 contract.”
 So unless the responder belatedly makes a conventional

 bid as a slam Ace-asking call, we typically pass.
+As stated

 earlier, when the opponent in advancer’s seat makes an overcall,